-The City will identify which drainage basins are considered Priority Areas for each reporting period using the illicit discharge potential (IDP) calculation procedures detailed in Section 5 of the IDDE Program.
+The City previously delineated three drainage basins, as shown on Figure 7 in Appendix A. The City will identify which drainage basins are considered Priority Areas for each reporting period using the illicit discharge potential (IDP) calculation procedures detailed in Section 5 of the IDDE Program.
 The City will maintain records of the IDP calculations for each drainage basin.